marytanaelwriter/tech-portfolio/sample-1-overview.md

 The target audience of this process document is Pentagon Health's current and future Technical Writers.
 It serves as their onboarding guide for creating a process runbook for existing business services.

-The document also orients other IT teams on their involvement in the runbook creation process, especially what help and materials they need to provide.
+The document also orients other IT teams on their involvement in the runbook creation process, especially the help, materials, and deliverables they need to provide.

 ### [Click here to read the document](sample-1.md)